AdalineBaskaran/Final-Year-Project-1/README.md

 Cyberbully is bully taken placed on the web.
 It is defined to be a negative issue that gives a bad impact on people's life.
 What if cyberbully is viewed from a different prespective, where is leaves a possitive impact to people.
 It would be able to help shape society to be better.

+> Once cyberbully is happened there are assailants and victim.
+So if you say something about cyberbullying it should be understandable and acceptable to both sides.
+In my opinion your current viewpoint is only acceptable to the assailants' side.

 # Project Argument
 Cyberbully has been known to be a negative issue on social media.
 But is it really a bad thing?

+> The question is good.

 # Project Statement
-Cyberbully is a form of releasing stress by expressing our feelings on the web.
-This allows us to feel powerful and control over again.
+~~Cyberbully is a form of releasing stress by expressing our feelings on the web.
+This allows us to feel powerful and control over again.~~

+> This sentence only speaks for assailant.
+Please change this sentence into something more acceptable for everyone.

 # Background Research
 Positive Outcome on Cyberbully
 1) Stand up for themselves:
     - Children that are experiencing cyberbully feel much more empowered to stand up for themselves, because they are also in the comfort of their home.
+    - **Please review your indent over the whole document.
+It is not well organized.**

 2) It's In Writing